-Cocker Spaniels are known for their happy disposition and constant waggy tail.
+Cocker Spaniel are known for their happy disposition and constant waggy tail.
 They don’t usually like being alone and will end up having a strong bond with one family member.
-The breed is extremely loyal, obedient and affectionate and makes a great family dog.
+The breed is extremely loyal, obedient, and affectionate and makes a great family dog.
 Cockers can be easily stressed by loud noises and rough treatment so it’s important to teach your kids how to interact appropriately.

 #9 – Staffordshire Bull Terrier

 Don’t believe what you’ve read in the media.
 Staffies are friendly, enthusiastic and extremely affectionate dogs.
 They are adaptable to different homes and situations so are happy to come along on holiday with you or have a stay at a friends house.
-They may appear intimidating sometimes but with proper training from a young age they are an all round family dog, and commonly known as the “nanny dog” as they famously good with children – could this possibly be one of the most friendly dog breeds of all time!?
+They may appear intimidating sometimes but with proper training from a young age they are an all-around family dog, and commonly known as the “nanny dog” as they are famously good with children – could this possibly be one of the most friendly dog-breeds of all-time!?